Luos-io/Documentation/src/pages/get_started/get_started.md

 On top of it, we also added two other services allowing you to take control of your board:

 - **Pipe**, managing a serial interface</br> ╰ located on the *lib* folder of your project (because it is a driver which is specific to your board)
-- **Gate**, an app that translates Luos to JSON and sends it through *Pipe*</br> ╰ located in the cloud, (because it is a common cross-platform's Luos app) PlatformIO just downloaded it for you.
+- **Gate**, an app that translates Luos to JSON and sends it through *Pipe*</br> ╰ located in the cloud (because it is a common cross-platform's Luos app), PlatformIO just downloaded it for you.

 ## 2. The remote control part: 💊 You can control the Matrix.